 - Hospice/End-of-Life: Exceptions for extended hours will be considered.
-Up to two visitors are permitted at one time.
 Arrangements should be made through Patient and Family Engagement or the unit nurse manager or patient’s primary nurse to schedule.

-- Patients with disabilities due to altered mental status, intellectual or cognitive disability, communication barriers, or behavioral concerns can have ONE designated support person visit.
+- Patients with disabilities due to altered mental status, intellectual or cognitive disability, communication barriers, or behavioral concerns can have ONE designated support person visit with the approval of the nurse manager/nursing supervisor.
 A designated support person can be:

 - a family member

 - another disability service provider knowledgeable about the patient’s care

 Outpatients in Surgical/Procedural Areas

 - One support person permitted until patient is taken into prep.
 Support person must then leave until called by clinical staff to return to the patient for discharge and transportation.
 In the event the support person has no vehicle and nowhere to wait for the patient, the hospital will provide a waiting area with seating that follows social distancing guidelines and ensures people are kept 6 feet apart.

 - One support person permitted in the recovery area only for adult patients with intellectual, developmental, or other cognitive disability or pediatric patients with approval from the manager.

 Other Outpatients (Physician Offices and Outpatient Diagnostic/Therapeutic Services)